James Wilson (footballer, born 1989): Ipswich Town

 On 2 August 2019, Wilson signed a short-term contract with Ipswich Town until 1 January 2020.
 The next day, he made his debut for the club in a 1–0 away win against Burton Albion.
 After making 8 appearances for the club and impressing, Wilson signed a 18-month extension in October 2019, keeping him at the club until 2021.
 He made 31 appearances during his first season at Ipswich.

 Wilson featured regularly during the early part of the 2020–21 season, before picking up a knee injury in October.
 He returned to the first-team squad on 20 February, starting in a 0–0 draw with Oxford United.
 Wilson scored his first goal for Ipswich in a 2–1 away win over Accrington Stanley on 2 March 2021, and his second against his former club Lincoln the following week.
 Wilson's impressive performances when he was fit to play during the season earned him Ipswich's Player of the Year award for the 2020–21 season.
 Despite this, on 10 May 2021, Ipswich announced that Wilson would be released following the end of his contract after being informed by new manager Paul Cook that he was not in his plans for the following season.

 Plymouth Argyle

 On 20 May 2021, Wilson was announced to be joining Plymouth Argyle on a free transfer following his release from Ipswich.

+He made 41 appearances across the course of the 2022–23 season as Argyle were promoted to the Championship as Champions.
+Following the conclusion of the season, he was offered a new contract by the club.
+On 13 June 2023, it was revealed that he would be departing the club with the deadline for a decision on the offer having expired.

+Bristol Rovers

+On 23 June 2023, Wilson returned to League One with Bristol Rovers, signing a two-year deal.
+Following the completion of his signing, a late unsuccessful attempt from Wycombe Wanderers to secure his signature was revealed.
+His early time at the club was marred by injury, making just five appearances in all competitions before a knee injury picked up during training in late September ruled him out for an estimated period of six weeks.
+Having returned to first-team action, he established himself as a starter for the club, scoring his first goal in December 2023 in an FA Cup Second round victory over Crewe Alexandra.
+Following a calf injury picked up in a 2–1 victory over Charlton Athletic in December 2023, manager Matt Taylor revealed that he would be unavailable for months as opposed to weeks.

+Having played every minute of the 2024–25 season, Wilson had a one-year contract extension triggered despite the club's relegation.
+On 25 June 2025 however, he had his contract terminated by mutual consent.

+Cheltenham Town

+On 28 July 2025, Wilson signed a one-year contract with League Two club Cheltenham Town.